Landlord Insurance vs Homeowners Insurance: Costs & Benefits

 Read on in this article, we will make a detailed comparison between landlord insurance vs homeowner insurance, the costs, the benefits, who needs it, and much more.

 Homeowners Insurance vs Landlord Insurance

 Homeowners insurance covers much more than mere home insurance.
 In addition to homeowners insurance, the policy also provides personal property coverage, liability coverage, and a range of other protections.

-Although a standard homeowners policy is only appropriate if the house you are insuring is your primary residence, when you plan to rent out a house or a second home for a more extended period, you will need protection that protects you in areas that homeowners don’t have insurance.
-This is where the homeowner insurance kicks in.
+Although a standard homeowners policy is only appropriate if the house you are insuring is your primary residence, when you plan to rent out a house or a second home for a more extended period, you will need protection that protects you in areas where homeowners don’t have insurance.
+This is where homeowner insurance kicks in.